 In the legal sector, in particular, there’s a real need for transparency, and the ability to quickly see who is in and who is off, to help plan workflow effectively.
 One particular element for legal firms to take note of when managing planned absence is minimum staffing levels.

 Minimum Staffing Levels

 Advanced absence management software gives you the opportunity to split employees into teams or departments, whilst also offering the ability to set holiday limits within these teams or departments.
 For example, a key case team within a legal firm may have a long-running case, whereby at least 3 people out of 5 are required to be in the office at a time.

 So, if two people from within that team have already booked time off, minimum staffing levels would automatically reject a request from a third team member, whilst alerting them as to the reason and advising booking a different date.

 Minimum staffing levels are definitely best practice when managing absence, however, it’s incredibly difficult to implement and keep track of without an automated, intuitive system.

 Minimum Staffing Levels Illustration

-In the below example, three fire marshalls have all requested 18/10/2018 off on holiday, however minimum staffing levels dictate two fire marshalls must be in the office at any one time.
-Because of this, the third person to request holiday on that day has had their request rejected.
+In the below example, three fire marshalls have all requested 18/10/2018 off on holiday, however, minimum staffing levels dictate two fire marshalls must be in the office at any one time.
+Because of this, the third person to request a holiday on that day has had their request rejected.

 No matter what the industry, people tend to feel a pang of guilt when booking a two-week break, ‘what will I come back to?’ ‘what if my colleague got a big break while I was away?’
 ‘I wonder what has been said in meetings without me?’.